 Meanwhile, there is a viable online alternative where reading facial expressions and body language are not issues, you can have private conversations, and no one needs to worry about personal health and safety.

 To help you weigh some of the considerations for either a virtual or in-person mediation, please refer to the fact sheet in my Resource Library, Virtual or In-Person Mediation: Which?

 Does Rose Dispute Resolution conduct virtual mediations?

 Yes.
 We have been regularly hosting Zoom mediations since March.
-We will use platforms other than Zoom upon request.
+For my practice, I am part of ADRIC’s Group Zoom Enterprise Plan, which was vetted by ADRIC for use.
+(The ADR Institute of Canada (ADRIC) is recognized as Canada’s preeminent self-regulatory professional Dispute Resolution organization.)
+Rose Dispute Resolution will use platforms other than Zoom upon request.
 To help build confidence in the virtual mediation approach, we also offer interested counsel free online demos or tours prior to booking or attending mediation.